sancsoft/help.beegit.com/notifications/_posts/2014-11-01-how-do-i-manage-my-notifications-on-a-project.md

 ![Project Notifications](https://s3.amazonaws.com/beegit-images/helpImages/project-notifications.png)

-Regardless of your settings, any project collaborator @mentioned in a version note or a comment will receive a notification email.
+Regardless of your settings, any project collaborator @directly mentioned with an "@" symbol  in a version note or a comment will receive a notification email.

 ### Adding collaborators to a project
 When you add a team member to collaborate on a project, they are always notified via email.